Wisconsin by the Numbers:

 As of 2023, Wisconsin has over 80 universities and colleges, the oldest of which is Carroll University (established in 1846).
 The University of Wisconsin-Madison is the largest college in the state, with over 47,000 enrolled students, followed by the University of Wisconsin-Milwaukee and the University of Wisconsin-Oshkosh with 23,000+ and 14,000+ enrolments.

-South Carolina Employment Rate
+Wisconsin Employment Rate

 Employment figures announced by the Department of Workforce Development (DWD) for February 2023 reveal that Wisconsin's seasonally adjusted unemployment rate fell to a low of 2.7%, 0.2 % lower than January's rate of 2.9%.
 This figure was also lower than the previous record low of 2.8% set in January through April 2022.